svitlanaf/project-3/README.md

 _Output: "0, Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that"._

 _Exceptions._
-_The first exception should apply unless the second exception does, and the same with the second and third_.
+_Exceptions are written from least to most important.
+The first exception should apply unless the second exception does, and the same with the second and third_.
 1. _The number 13 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that"._
 _Input: "13"_
 _Output: "0, Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that 4, 5, 6, 7, 8, 9, Beep!
 Beep!
-Beep!
+Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that"._
 2. _The number 21 should be replaced with "Boop"._
 _Input: "21"_
 _Output: "0, Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that 4, 5, 6, 7, 8, 9, Beep!
 Beep!
-Beep!
+Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Boop!
 Boop!"_
 3. _The number 32 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."_
 _Input: "32"_
 _Output: "0, Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that 4, 5, 6, 7, 8, 9, Beep!
 Beep!
-Beep!
+Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Boop!
 Boop!
 Boop!
+I'm afraid I can't do that Boop!
 Boop!
 Boop!
 Boop!
 Boop!
 Boop!
-Boop!
-Boop!
 I'm sorry, Dave.
-I'm afraid I can't do that Beep!
-I'm sorry, Dave.
+I'm afraid I can't do that I'm sorry, Dave.
+I'm afraid I can't do that I'm sorry, Dave.
 I'm afraid I can't do that"._

 ## Setup/Installation Requirements